Labyrinthitis: Why Vertigo, Hearing Loss and Tinnitus Often Appear Together

 Labyrinthitis is often encountered suddenly.

 One day, balance feels stable.
-The next, the room appears to shift, movement becomes difficult, and even simple actions — standing, turning, focusing — require effort.
+The next, the room appears to shift, movement becomes difficult, and even simple actions — standing, turning, focusing — require significant effort.
+It is frequently described as dizziness.
+In reality, it is considerably more specific than that.

 TL;DR